bioinformaticsdotca/Genomic_Epi_2017/phylogeo/phylogeo_tutorial.md

 </html>
 ```

 Running this in your browser should give you output similar to that in Figure 1.1a.
 You should be able to drag the tree around, and right clicking will give a menu with some more options.
+You may notice that the Newick tree contains "E" and "F" labels that are not being displayed; this is because these correspond to an internal node and the root node and are not displayed by default.
+If you want to muck around with the internals of the tree, then you will need to be able to refer to the corresponding nodes.

 What's going on here?
 The key elements are: